dubo-dubon-duponey/sh-art/DEVELOP.md

 Then just run any of the make commands with `dckr`.

-For example: `DOCKERFILE=Dockerfile dckr make test-unit`
+For example: `DOCKERFILE=./dckr.Dockerfile dckr make test-unit`

 By default, this will target Ubuntu 18.04 (aka `ubuntu-lts-current`).